Privacy Policy

 If I know someone and if they offer a post with content I think would benefit my readers (no promo-only posts), I'm happy to consider a request.
 I'm very picky about who I let guest blog for the reasons I outlined in this post.
 I maintain the right to edit or refuse all submitted guest posts.

 I expect all guest posts to consist of new content that has not already been shared elsewhere (unless cleared in advance) and to follow my A.I.
-Policy outlined below, as I generally do not allow AI-generated content.
+Policy outlined below, as I do not allow AI-generated content.
 Also, I expect guest posters to wait a minimum of three months before reposting their portion of the guest blog content on their blog (or elsewhere) and, if possible, to include a link back to my blog with the notification of where the material had previously appeared.

 Use of Artificial Intelligence